When is the automorphism group of an affine variety nested?: Preliminaries

 \begin{definition} An ind-variety $G$ is said to be an \emph{ind-group} if the underlying set $G$ is a group such that the map $G \times G \to G$, $(g,h) \mapsto gh^{-1}$, is a morphism. \end{definition}

-A closed subgroup $H$ of $G$ is a subgroup that is also a closed subset.
+A \emph{closed subgroup} $H$ of $G$ is a subgroup that is also a closed subset.
 Then $H$ is again an ind-group with respect to the induced ind-variety structure.
-A closed subgroup $H$ of an ind-group $G$ is an algebraic subgroup if and only if $H$ is an algebraic subset of $G$.
+A closed subgroup $H$ of an ind-group $G = \varinjlim G_i$ is called an \emph{algebraic subgroup} if $H$ is contained in $G_i$ for some $i$.
+From \cite[Proposition 5.6.5(1)]{FK} it follows that algebraic subgroups of $\Aut(X)$ are exactly algebraic groups that act regularly on $X$.

 The next result can be found in \cite[Section 5]{FK} and \cite[Section 2]{KPZ1}. \begin{proposition} Let $X$ be an affine variety.
 Then $\Aut(X)$ has the structure of an ind-group such that a regular action of an algebraic group $G$ on $X$ induces an ind-group homomorphism $G \to \Aut(X)$. \end{proposition}